Science Collaboration 101 as Taught by Graduate Student Researchers

 About the author(s):

-Elizabeth “Lisa” Pogue is a materials scientist and postdoctoral researcher at Johns Hopkins University working in the McQueen lab.
+Elizabeth “Lisa” Pogue is a materials scientist and postdoctoral researcher at Johns Hopkins University working with Tyrel McQueen.
 She is a member of the Institute of Quantum Matter Energy Frontier Research Center and is synthesizing new quantum materials.
-For her doctoral work at University of Illinois in the Rockett and Shoemaker Labs, Lisa investigated phase stability, defects, and structures of materials in the copper-zinc-tin-sulfur system.
-These materials are of interest as Earth-abundant, non-toxic, and inexpensive thin film solar cells.
+She is working to make new and better topological insulators and line nodal semimetals.
+For her doctoral work at University of Illinois in the Rockett and Shoemaker laboratories, Lisa investigated phase stability, defects, and structures of materials in the Copper-Zinc-Tin-Sulfur system.
+These materials are of interest as Earth-abundant, nontoxic, and inexpensive thin film solar cells.